Difference-of-Log-Normals

 Publications

-“Is News Really News: The Effects of Selective Disclosure Regulations”, with Brent Kitchens and Chris Yung, Review of Finance (forthcoming) [SSRN, PDF]
+“Is News Really News: The Effects of Selective Disclosure Regulations”, with Brent Kitchens and Chris Yung, Review of Finance (2024) [SSRN, PDF]

 Before regulation enacted to prevent such practices, information leaked via selective disclosure incorporated into markets prior to public release of news. “news days” did not deliver news to the market.
 Now they do.
 We provide novel evidence of changes in returns & turnover behavior around the enactment of regulation barring selective disclosure practices in the US and in the EU.
 We conversely document lack of such changes in Australia and Japan, which did not implement similar measures.
 We conclude selective disclosure resolves Roll’s R-squared puzzle.